Floorp-Projects/Floorp/modules/libpref/docs/index.md

 the deletion.
 The cleanest solution is probably to disallow static prefs from being deleted.

+### Sanitized Prefs
+We restrict certain prefs from entering certain subprocesses.
+In subprocesses, a preference may be marked as 'Sanitized' to indicate that it may or may not have a user value, but that value is not present in this process.
+In the parent process no pref is marked as Sanitized.

+Pref Sanitization is overloaded for two purposes:
+ 1. To protect private user data that may be stored in preferences from a Spectre adversary.
+ 2. To reduce IPC use for commonly modified preferences.

+A pref is sanitized from entering the web content process if it matches a denylist _or_ it is a dynamically-named string preference.

+A pref is sanitized from entering other subprocesses if it matches the denylist.

 ### Loading and Saving
 Default pref values are initialized from various pref data files.
 Notable ones
 include: